Astrocytomas (astrocytic tumours)

-An astrocytic tumour is a type of brain tumour.
-This information describes astrocytic tumours, their symptoms, how they’re diagnosed and possible treatments.
-It should ideally be read with our general information about brain tumours which has more detailed information about tests, treatments and their side effects.
+Astrocytomas, also known as astrocytic tumours, are a type of brain tumour.
+This information is about astrocytic tumours, their symptoms and treatments.
+It should be read with our general information about brain tumours which has more detailed information about tests, treatments and their side effects.

 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

-The central nervous system (CNS) is made up of the brain and spinal cord.
 Cells in the CNS normally grow in an orderly and controlled way.
 If for some reason this process gets out of control, the cells continue to divide and form a lump called a tumour.

 A tumour may be either benign or malignant.
 Benign tumours may continue to grow, but the cells do not spread from the original site.
 In a malignant tumour, the cells can invade and destroy surrounding tissue and may spread to other parts of the brain.

-Astrocytic tumours are the most common type of glioma and develop from a star-shaped cell called an astrocyte.
+Astrocytomas are the most common type of glioma and develop from a star-shaped cell called an astrocyte.
 They can occur in most parts of the brain and occasionally in the spinal cord.

-People of any age can develop an astrocytic tumour.
+People of any age can develop an astrocytoma.
 In adults they most commonly grow in the main part of the brain, the cerebrum and the chance of developing one increases as people get older.
 The cerebrum is made up of the frontal, parietal, temporal and occipital lobes (see diagram above).
 Tumours in the cerebellum are more common in children and young people.

 Grade 1 – pilocytic astrocytoma